stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-chicken-enchiladas.md

 prep_time: PT25M
 cook_time: PT30M
 total_time: PT55M
+nutrition:
+  serving_size: 2 enchiladas
+  servings_per_recipe: 5
+  calories: 560
+  total_fat: 26
+  saturated_fat: 12
+  cholesterol: 115
+  sodium: 1250
+  total_carbohydrates: 43
+  dietary_fiber: 6
+  total_sugars: 7
+  protein: 38
+  vitamin_a: 220
+  vitamin_c: 18
+  calcium: 390
+  iron: 3
 ---
 # Chicken Enchiladas

-## Tortilla Tip

-Warm tortillas are much easier to roll.
-If they still crack, dip each tortilla briefly in warm enchilada sauce before filling.

-## Serving Ideas
+## Easy Crowd Dinner

+Chicken enchiladas are an easy dish for a crowd, especially when you start with a store-bought rotisserie chicken.
+That shortcut turns the filling into quick meal prep instead of a project, and the final bake still gives you the good stuff: saucy tortillas, melted cheese, and bright toppings at the end.

 Serve with Mexican rice, beans, elote, avocado salad, or gluten-free cheesy Mexican cornbread.
 A crunchy slaw with lime is especially good next to the melted cheese and sauce.

+## Tips

+- Warm tortillas are much easier to roll.
+If they still crack, dip each tortilla briefly in warm enchilada sauce before filling.
+- Assemble up to a day ahead, cover, and refrigerate.
+Add 5-10 minutes to the bake time if baking straight from the fridge.
+- Leftovers keep for up to 4 days and reheat well covered in the oven.

 ## Variations

-Use green enchilada sauce for a brighter version, add black beans or corn to the filling, or swap in shredded turkey.
-For extra richness, mix a spoonful of sour cream into the chicken filling.
+- Use green enchilada sauce for a brighter version.
+- Add black beans or corn to the filling.
+- Swap in shredded turkey.
+- For extra richness, mix a spoonful of sour cream into the chicken filling.

-## Make-Ahead and Storage

-Assemble up to a day ahead, cover, and refrigerate.
-Add 5-10 minutes to the bake time if baking straight from the fridge.
-Leftovers keep for up to 4 days and reheat well covered in the oven.